Dynatrace: Open source contributions

 The Dynatrace REST API can be used to retrieve or ingest data.

 History

-Dynatrace was founded by Bernd Greifeneder on February 2, 2005 in Linz, Austria as dynaTrace Software GmbH, and was acquired by Compuware in 2011.
+Dynatrace was founded by Bernd Greifeneder, Sok-Kheng Taing and Hubert Gerstmayr on February 2, 2005 in Linz, Austria as dynaTrace Software GmbH, and was acquired by Compuware in 2011.
 In 2014, the private equity firm Thoma Bravo took the company private, and the Compuware APM group was renamed Dynatrace.
 Dynatrace established the Digital Performance Management category in late 2014.

 On August 1, 2019, Dynatrace completed its initial public offering.
+Its CEO was John Van Siclen and sponsor was Thoma Bravo.